 Each type of piping has specific ecological benefits and drawbacks at different points of production and use.
 Energy use, lifespan, and reusability are all relevant concerns.

 Copper piping costs more to the homeowner and the environment during manufacturing than PEX.
-Copper’s long-term benefits are its recyclability and durability.
-Because it needs replacing less often, the associated energy costs of manufacturing and installation drop though they remain high overall.
+However, copper’s long-term benefits are its recyclability and durability.
+Because it needs replacing less often, the associated manufacturing and installation energy costs drop, though they remain high overall.

-PEX has a lower initial carbon footprint, but it is ultimately made of plastic.
-It trades lower energy costs with a non-recyclable product that requires replacement roughly twice as often as copper.
+PEX has a lower initial carbon footprint but is ultimately made of plastic.
+Thus, it trades lower energy costs for a non-recyclable product that requires replacement roughly twice as often as copper.

 However, a case study published in the Journal of Cleaner Production investigated the lifetime costs (including financial, CO2 emissions, and more) of copper piping and PEX piping in a real-life housing complex.
-PEX came out ahead with less damage to water, air, and soil.
+PEX came out ahead with less water, air, and soil damage.
 It also reduced CO2 emissions by roughly 42%.

 Final Thoughts

-PEX and copper piping offer homeowners different advantages, and the best option depends on what a homeowner needs.
+PEX and copper piping offer homeowners different advantages; the best option depends on what a homeowner needs.

 PEX is a fast, affordable option.
-Based on the research currently available, it’s also the greener option for eco-conscious buyers.
-It won’t last as long as copper, and it’s more prone to external damage, but it’s less susceptible to hard water build-up and freezing.
+Current research shows it’s also the greener option for eco-conscious buyers.
+It won’t last as long as copper, and it’s more prone to external damage but less susceptible to hard water build-up and freezing.

 Local experts can help determine which material is best for your unique home.
 Contact Benjamin Franklin Plumbing for a consultation to discuss your preferences, needs, and options.